The efficient certification of knottedness and Thurston norm

 The algorithm starts by checking whether the hypothesis of the first case holds.
 If it does, then the procedure given in that case is followed.
 This changes the handle structure and the graphs $X_c$ and $X_\partial$.
 The algorithm then goes back to the beginning, and checks whether Case 1 holds in this new structure.
 On the other hand, if Case 1 does not apply, then the algorithm proceeds to Case 2, and so on.
 In this way, a case is considered only if all the earlier cases do not apply.

 {\sl Case 1.} When there a $B$-vertex of $X_\partial$ with $\chi$-value 1.

 This corresponds to component of $\partial_h {\cal B}'$ that is a disc.
 This therefore lies in a component of ${\cal B}'$ that is an $I$-bundle over a disc.
+If its vertical boundary lies in $\partial M'$, then it is a component of $E(M', \gamma')$ that is a taut ball.
+No further decompositions are needed for this ball, and so it can be ignored.
+So, we now assume that the vertical boundary of this component of ${\cal B}'$ is a properly embedded annulus.

+Suppose first that this component of ${\cal B}'$ had been enlarged when we added 2-handles along u-sutures.
+Then we modify this component of ${\cal B}'$ as follows.
+We remove one of the added 2-handles, forming an $I$-bundle over an annulus.
+We then remove this $I$-bundle, which does not change the homeomorphism type of the manifold.
+In doing so, we replace the vertical boundary component that is incident to the remainder of $M'$ by a u-suture.
+We therefore remove the vertex of $X_c$ corresponding to this component of ${\cal B}'$ and its incident edge.
+We also remove the two corresponding vertices of $X_\partial$ and their incident edges.
+We combine the two $G$-vertices at the other endpoints of these edges, forming a single $G$-vertex.
+Its $\chi$-value is the sum of the $\chi$-values of the two original $G$-vertices.

-At this stage, we remove this component of ${\cal B'}$ and replace it by a 2-handle.
+Suppose now the component of ${\cal B}'$ had not been enlarged when we added 2-handles along u-sutures.
+Then we remove this component of ${\cal B'}$ and replace it by a 2-handle.
 We therefore remove the two corresponding vertices of $X_\partial$ and the two edges that are incident to them.
 For each of these edges, we add 1 to the $\chi$-value of the $G$-vertex that is incident to it.
 (If both edges are incident to the same $G$-vertex, we add to $2$ to its $\chi$-value.)
 We also remove the corresponding vertex of $X_c$ and the edge that is incident to it.

 We therefore now assume that every $B$-vertex has $\chi$-value other than 1.